 |Visual and/or performing arts - 1 year||Including instruction in the history and interpretation of the art form (e.g. theater arts, music, band, chorus, orchestra, drawing, painting, photography, graphic design, media production, theater production)|

-Students considering making schedule changes, or those who are concerned about their academic progress in any of their courses, must consult with their U of M admissions counselor (1-800-752-1000 or 612-625-2008).
+Students considering making schedule changes, or those who are concerned about their academic progress in any of their courses, must consult with the Office of Admissions via phone 1-800-752-1000 or 612-625-2008) or online.